 Thyroid Cancer Surgery

-Common types of thyroid cancer surgery include:
+The main types of thyroid cancer surgery are:

 The most common type of thyroid cancer surgery, a total thyroidectomy involves the removal of the entire thyroid gland through a small incision in the lower central neck.
 All critical structures on both sides of the thyroid are maintained, including the four parathyroid glands and the nerves that supply movement and sensation to the voice box (the recurrent laryngeal nerve and the external branch of the superior laryngeal nerve).